and a Wedding Videographer from New Zealand, sums it up BEAUTIFULLY here ...

 Thanks for reading this post ! and a very special Thanks to Jared at Perspectives Photography & Cinema in Auckland, New Zealand Read Jared's original article here . . .

-Gerry Duffy has produced over 1800 Wedding Videos since 1979, and now you can avail of his vast Experience in Weddings - to enhance Your own wedding.
+Gerry Duffy has produced almost 2000 Wedding Videos since 1979, and now you can avail of his vast Experience in Weddings - to enhance Your own wedding.

 Gerry would be delighted to have a chat with you on the phone, or to sit over a coffee, and help you with recommendations for Suppliers of any other type of Wedding Services that you are trying to find.